inmagik/ionic-modal-select/README.md

 * otherwise it will be set as the full object

-In case of "multiple" mode, the user is allowed to select multiple options and the bound ng-model will be a list containing the selected options, with the same logic of getting the value.
+In case of "multiple" selection mode, the user is allowed to select multiple options and the bound ng-model will be a list containing the selected options, with the same logic of getting the value.